Gorgeous Pergola Canopy Ideas (Pictures)

 Wooden Pergola with Canopy

-Wooden framing is often favored for its natural look, making it blend easily with the outdoors/nature.
-It can also be expensive or affordable, depending on the wood species used.
+Wooden framing is often favored for its natural look, blending easily with the outdoors/nature.
+Depending on the wood species used, it can also be expensive or affordable.
 Using the appropriate wood species according to the use/application and climate would greatly contribute to its longevity.
-However, the charm of wood-framed pergolas would be the naturally rustic vibe it achieves through normal wear and tear.
+However, the charm of wood-framed pergolas would be the naturally rustic vibe they achieve through normal wear and tear.

 If you would like a bigger pergola, consider the limitations of your chosen material when designing.
-This example uses wood for the structure, but because wood spans are limited in length, additional columns were needed to support the beams.
-To compensate for the bulky base support, the top only used a minimum amount of rafters.
-Retractable fabric canopies were installed to soften the big & bulky wood used.
+Retractable fabric canopies are often installed to soften the big & bulky wood used.

 White Pergola with Canopy

 For pergolas, “the classic” would definitely be a simple all-white pergola.
-It gives a rustic charm & romantic appeal to any space, giving it a chic yet laid-back feel.
-These can be made from metal painted in white (or powder-coated), painted wood, or even plastic.
+It adds rustic charm and romantic appeal to any space, giving it a chic yet laid-back feel.
+These can be made from metal painted white (or powder-coated), painted wood, or even plastic.

-This massive structure uses a sturdy metal framing powder-coated in white.
-For the canopy cover, no fabric or plastic was used, but it instead uses flat metal as slats, which were angled in a certain way so that light can still pass through, but still blocks the sun on the hottest time of the day.
+Another option besides using traditional fabric is to use flat metal as slats, which are angled in a certain way so that light can still pass through, but still blocks the sun at the hottest time of the day.

-On the exterior, Pergolas with GI roofing might not give the same Holiday aesthetic that other types give, but instead, it gives you more flexibility in furnishing the space & even has the option to install electrical for outdoor TV watching and lighting safely.
+On the exterior, Pergolas with GI roofing might not give the same Holiday aesthetic that other types do, but instead, they give you more flexibility in furnishing the space and even have the option to install electrical for outdoor TV watching and lighting safely.

 Metal Pergola and Canopy

-See this metal structure with canopy at – Amazon
+Composite pergola with hung fabric shade See this metal structure with a canopy at (Sponsored) Amazon

 DIY Pergola Canopy Ideas